Banani-Rath/azure-devops-server-docs-pr/docs/command-line/_shared/codeindex.md

 </tr>
 </table>

-### Required permissions
+### Prerequisites

 To use the CodeIndex command, you must be a member of the Team Foundation Administrators security group.
-See Permission reference for Team Foundation Server.
+See Permission reference for Azure DevOps Server.

 ### Examples